-BGS2: Strategic Green Spaces
+BGS2: Key Green Infrastructure

-- 1. To protect the amenity, character and open setting of the town and other settlements, the following are identified as strategic green spaces (see Strategic Green Space plan): - SGS1 The Green Wheel; - SGS2 Biggleswade Common; - SGS3 The buffer zone that separates Biggleswade Town from Sandy. - SGS4 The buffer zone that separates Biggleswade Town from Langford. - 2.
-Built development must not encroach onto strategic green spaces, unless all of the following requirements are met: - a) it is directly related to the recreational use or management of the space; - b) it does not compromise the open character or strategic importance of the space; - c) it does not harm the open setting and separation of the Town Centre and other settlements. - 3.
-Development adjacent to strategic green space must have no significant adverse impact on the community use, amenity, safety or accessibility of the space.
+- 1. Development should have no adverse impact on the community use, amenity, safety, accessibility or open character of the following key green spaces: - a.
+The Green Wheel; - b.
+Biggleswade Common; - 2.
+Built development must not encroach onto these green spaces, unless all of the following requirements are met: - a. it is directly related to the recreational use or management of the space; - b. it does not compromise the open character or community value of the space.

-The policy protects key green spaces, for their amenity value and to protect the open setting of different settlements.
+The policy protects key green spaces and the route of the Green Wheel.
 The Biggleswade Green Infrastructure Report 2021 includes more information on the spaces, so may be useful in securing compliance with the policy.